ThriveCart Review: Pros, Cons, Pricing, Competitors & More!

 On the other hand, Samcarts affiliate platform is powerful for marketers who produce quality content on their blogs.

 If you have an article “SEO Keywords for Beginners Guide” article on your site that has a CTA for your digital course/software, you can create an affiliate link in Samcart’s affiliate platform for that article.

 Your approved affiliates will have access to these affiliate article links and will get credit if people buy through their links.

 Naturally, these convert better for affiliates since they’re educating the customer first and letting the vendor’s content (you) convert the lead.

 In my opinion, this is an edge Samcart has over ThriveCart.

 However, this is where Samcart pricing comes in.
 Their affiliate platform is only available with Samcart’s $199/month plan!

 If you only want the checkout cart, it’s $99/month.
-For a more SamCart details read our in-depth SamCart review.
+For more SamCart details, read our in-depth SamCart review.

 Here are more differences I’ve compiled between these two rivals.

 |Customizable Checkout Pages|